David A. Hinson

 President and CEO

-Hinson earned an MBA in Finance from the Wharton School of the University of Pennsylvania, and a bachelor’s in business administration from Howard University.
-In addition, he completed an executive education at Dartmouth College’s Tuck School of Business; a fellowship in international finance at Stockholm School of Economics in Sweden; and earned a Certificate of Proficiency in Essential French from the Université Félix Houphouët-Boigny in Côte d’Ivoire.
-Hinson hails from St. Louis, Missouri and currently resides in Washington, DC.
+Mr. Hinson earned an MBA in finance from the University of Pennsylvania’s Wharton School, and a bachelor’s degree in insurance and finance with honors from Howard University in Washington, DC.
+In addition, he participated in an executive education program at Dartmouth College’s Tuck School of Business, completed a fellowship in international finance with honors from the Stockholm School of Economics and graduate-level studies in French with honors at the Université Félix Houphouët-Boigny, now the Université de Cocody Abidjan, in the Ivory Coast, West Africa.